openvocab/loomio-api-proposal/README.md

 ###Main points

- 1. 'Integrating apps' can mean different things.
+ 1. 'Integrating apps' means different things.
- 2. Data integration is a powerful and flexible approach to integration.
+ 2. Data integration is a powerful and flexible means of integration.
  3. We advocate the 'Open Vocab' approach to data integration.
  5. [JSON-LD](http://json-ld.org/) (a data format) makes impementing the Open Vocab approach easy.
- 5. We provide details on our reccomended Open Vocab implementation using Loomio, Cobudget, and DemocracyOS API's as examples.
+ 5. We detail our reccomended Open Vocab implementation using Loomio, Cobudget, and DemocracyOS API's as examples.

 ###What do you mean by 'Data Integration'?

-Software integration can occur at three different levels:
+Software integration occurs at three levels:
  1. User Interface (UI),
  2. Business Logic aka 'Services', and
  3. Data